UPDATE JANUARY 2018

 I'm not saying that child abductions don't happen; they certainly do.
 However, your child is most likely to be abducted by someone they know.
 82% of abductions are by a family member, often a parent.
 Less than 1% of all kidnappings are by strangers, and the majority of those are likely to happen near your house.
 It's much easier to abduct a kid in ways other than posing as a babysitter online and risking detection and leaving a paper or telephone trail.

 If you're still feeling anxious about leaving your kid with a stranger, think of vacationing in a place that has childcare available.

 Obviously this list is not all-inclusive.
 This is very much a work in progress and I am planning to add on to this list (perhaps even make it a devoted page on the site) as I have new ideas.
-Also, I'll be blogging about our trip to Australia next year.
-It involves a 15 hour time jump forward, so that should be fun with an almost three year old.

 How about you?
 Please share your own tips and tricks of traveling.